georgemuriithi/driver-drowsiness-monitor/README.md

 We used face feature detection to build a drowsiness monitor that checks whether both right eye open and left eye open probabilities are less than 50% for 10 consecutive frames.
 We selected 10 consecutive frames to prevent the classification of blinking as drowsiness.

 Two of the models we tested from the API for face feature detection include one that focuses on speed and another one that focuses on accuracy.
 Speed and accuracy are very important factors in our drowsiness monitoring.
-However, we cannot have both.
+However, it is difficult to have both.
 Therefore, we compared the models to see which one is more power-efficient.

 ## Credits
 - Google ML Kit